 - Exercise – If you tend to notice back acne after a workout, then the sweat from the exercise is to blame.
 Make sure that you do not wear tight clothes while working out.

 - Medications – Certain medications can trigger back acne as a side-effect such as anti-depressants.

 There are many options available to get rid of back acne faster.
-It is best to visit your dermatologist and seek advice on getting rid of back acne.
-The dermatologist will thoroughly examine and analyze the acne on the basis of its severity and help you with the relevant option to treat them better.
 Some of the options that help you dealing with back acne are –

-- Birth control pills – These are particularly effective against hormonal imbalance and reduce the amount of oil produced by oil glands.
+II.
+Birth Control Pills – These are particularly effective against hormonal imbalance and reduce the amount of oil produced by oil glands.
 Birth control pills may interrupt with ovulation so it is not recommended for teenage girls.